jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

   LieGroupEKF<Rot3> ekf(R0, P0);
 ```

-For this example, we assume constant process and observation covariances.
-We also need a time interval $\Delta t$ for the tangent space increment; then
+For this example,assume constant process and observation covariances.
+A time interval $\Delta t$ is needed for the tangent space increment; then
 ```cpp
   double dt = 0.1;
   Matrix3 Q = Matrix3::Identity() * 0.01;